knuesel/callisto/README.md

 #import "@preview/callisto:0.2.1"

 // Render whole notebook
-#callisto.render(nb: json("notebooks/julia.ipynb"))
+#callisto.render(nb: json("docs/example.ipynb"))

 // Render code cells named/tagged with "plots", showing only the cell output
 #callisto.render(
    "plots",
-   nb: json("notebooks/julia.ipynb"),
+   nb: json("docs/example.ipynb"),
    cell-type: "code",
    input: false,
 )

-// Let's get functions preconfigured to use this notebook
+// Get functions preconfigured to use this notebook
-#let (render, result, source) = callisto.config(
+#let (render, Cell, In, Out) = callisto.config(
-   nb: json("notebooks/julia.ipynb"),
+   nb: json("docs/example.ipynb"),
 )

-// Render only the first 3 cells using the plain template
+// Render the first 3 cells using the plain template
 #render(range(3), template: "plain")

+// Render only cell among the first two that is of type "code"
+#Cell(range(2), cell-type: "code")

+// Render cell with execution number 4.
+// Compared to `render`, `Cell` checks there's only one match.
+// (It could make sense to set `count` globally with `config()`.)
+#Cell(4, count: "execution")

+// Render separately the input and output of cell "plot2"
-// Get the source of that cell as a raw block, then get the text of it
+// The cell defines its label "plot2" in a header at the top of the cell:
-#source("plot1").text
+// #| label: plot2
+#In("plot2")
+#Out("plot2")

+// Use notebook template for code inputs, custom template for markdown cells
+#let repr-template(cell, ..args) = repr(cell.source)
+#render(template: (input: "notebook", markdown: repr-template))

+// Get more functions preconfigured for this notebook
+#let (display, result, source, output, outputs) = callisto.config(
+   nb: json("docs/example.ipynb"),
+)

-// Get the result of cell with label "plot1"
+// Get the result of cell with label "some-code"
+#result("some-code")

+// Get the source of cell "plot1" as raw block
+#source("plot1")

+// This doesn't work: cell "plot1" produces a display but no result!
-#result("plot1")
+// #result("plot1")

+// Get the display output of that cell
+#display("plot1")

 // Force using the PNG version of this output
-#result("plot1", format: "image/png")
+#display("plot1", format: "image/png")

+// Get the output (display or result, we don't care) of some cells
+#output("some-code")
+#output("plot1")

-// This doesn't work: cell "plot2" produces a display but no result!
+// This doesn't work: "plot2" has two outputs!
-// #result("plot2")

-// We need `display` or `output` to get a display
-#let (display, output, outputs) = callisto.config(
-   nb: json("notebooks/julia.ipynb"),
-)

-// "plot2" makes two displays, we can choose one
-#display("plot2")

-// This doesn't work: cell "plot3" produces several displays!
-// #display("plot3")
+// #output("plot2")

-// We must choose one (or use `displays` to get an array of displays)
+// Get first and last output of "plot2"
-#display("plot3", item: 0)
+#output("plot2", item: 0)

-// Output returns any kind of output (display, result, error, stream)
-#output("plot3", item: -1) // get last item
+#output("plot2", item: -1)

-// Cell 4 has two outputs: a stream and an error, let's get the stream
-#output(4, output-type: "stream")

-// Or we can use `outputs` to get all outputs as an array
+// Get all outputs as an array
-#outputs(4, result: "dict") // get each result as a dict
+#outputs("plot2")

 // Change the width of an image read from the notebook
 #{
    set image(width: 100%)
-   result("plot1")
+   output("plot1")
 }

 // Another way to do the same thing
-#image(result("plot1").source, width: 100%)
+#image(output("plot1").source, width: 100%)

-// Functions to render a single cell (raise an error if several cells match)
-#let (Cell, In, Out) = callisto.config(nb: json("notebooks/julia.ipynb"))

-// Render cell with execution number 4 (count can also be set by config())
-#Cell(4, count: "execution")

-// Render separately the input and output of cell "plot1"
-#In("plot1")
-#Out("plot1")

-// Use notebook template for code inputs, custom template for markdown cells
-#let my-template(cell, ..args) = repr(cell.source)
-#render(template: (input: "notebook", markdown: my-template))
 ```

 The manual call to `json(...)` is currently required to avoid issues with relative file paths between the user root and the package root.
 This should be solved once Typst gets a `path` type.